Children’s Term 1 Medal Classes – Monday 3 February 2020

 The children’s Medal classes are held on a Monday afternoon and run in the school term, with the dates based on NSW Public School terms.

 Students are given the opportunity to complete medal tests at various times during the year.
-Our medal tests are conducted by The Australian National Dance Association (ANDA).

 The class times, based on which medal the group is working toward, are as follows: